-Tax avoidance by multi-national corporations (MNCs) has been a grave issue faced by India and other developing countries.
-The Income Tax Department has taken a number of steps through 2016 to address domestic and international tax avoidance.
+Tax avoidance by multi-national corporations (MNCs) has been a grave issue faced by India.
+The Union Government and the Income Tax Department, Ministry of Finance have taken a number of steps through 2016 to address domestic and international tax avoidance.
 However, these measures did not find mention in the Union Budget 2017-18, including:

 - Amendment of Double Tax Avoidance Agreements (DTAAs) and Bilateral Investment Treaties (BITs): DTAAs and BITs have been misused to avoid taxes, round tripping of black money and reinvestment in India using tax havens, and treaty shopping.
 To address these gaps in the existing DTAAs and BITs, several agreements have been amended, for instance, with Mauritius, Cyprus, Singapore, etc. Negotiations are underway for amending more agreements. - Implementation of General Anti Avoidance Rules (GAAR): GAAR did not find mention in the Union Budget 2017-18.
 However, GAAR will come into effect from April 1, 2017.
 GAAR may be invoked in any financial transaction which is deemed to have been carried out primarily to avoid tax.
-GAAR will extend to transactions carried out in jurisdictions considered tax havens, if the transaction is predominantly to avoid tax.
-Due to its wide scope, it is expected to plug the gaps where the existing regulations are not able to deal with particular instances of tax avoidance. - Income Disclosure Schemes: Several windows were provided under Income Disclosure Schemes to citizens, allowing them to voluntarily disclose their previously undeclared income and pay tax along with stipulated penalty.
+Due to its wide scope, it is expected to plug the gaps where the existing regulation are not able to deal with particular instances of tax avoidance. - Income Disclosure Schemes: Several windows were provided under Income Disclosure Schemes to citizens, allowing them to voluntarily disclose their previously undeclared income and pay tax along with stipulated penalty.
 These windows were offered to encourage tax compliance, simultaneously collecting taxes due on previously undisclosed income.